A b o u t

 Quinn Shephard is a writer, director and actress based out of NY.
 She is the youngest female filmmaker to ever premiere a feature at Tribeca with her debut project BLAME, for which she was nominated for a 2019 Independent Spirit Award for Best First Screenplay.
 She is also a 2019 FORBES 30 Under 30 list maker.
 Her work centers around complex young women and the intricacies and combustibility of female friendships and relationships.

-Her first feature-length screenplay, Blame, was selected as a finalist for the Sundance 2014 Screenwriters Lab, and Quinn directed the feature in July 2015.
+BLAME was selected as a finalist for the Sundance 2014 Screenwriters Lab, and Quinn directed the feature at 20 years old in July 2015.
 It premiered as part of the US Narrative Competition at Tribeca 2017 to overwhelmingly positive reviews.
 Flavorwire reviewer Jason Bailey called the film "brutally intelligent and dazzlingly visceral", Kristy Puchko of The Nerdist referred to it as "moody, raw, enthralling, and haunting", and Ally Johnson from The Playlist called Quinn (and BLAME) the "true breakout of the year".
-Blame stars Chris Messina, Tate Donovan, Trieste Kelly Dunn, and Nadia Alexander, who took home Tribeca's Jury Award for Best Actress for her work in the film, who got a shout-out from Jon Frosch of The Hollywood Reporter, who said "The film is sleekly shot and edited, though it's best appreciated as a vehicle for the gifted cast — most notably Alexander, a vivid performer who gives Melissa an edge of palpable fury, but also an underlying layer of wounded pride."
-Following Tribeca, BLAME played the Montclair Film Festival, and is next up at the Greenwich International Film Festival.
+Blame stars Chris Messina, Tate Donovan, Trieste Kelly Dunn, and Nadia Alexander, who took home Tribeca's Jury Award for Best Actress for her work in the film.
+BLAME's full theatrical release followed in January 2018, by Samuel Goldwyn Films.

 Shephard was born and raised in the New York area.